MickeyKay/better-font-awesome-library/README.md

 ## Features ##
 * Integrate any version of Font Awesome, including the option to always use most recent version (no more manual updates!).
-* Generates PHP object that contains all relevant info including: version, CSS URL, icons available in this version, prefix used (`icon` or `fa`).
+* Generates easy-to-use PHP object that contains all relevant info including: version, CSS URL, icons available in this version, prefix used (`icon` or `fa`).
 * CDN speeds - Font Awesome CSS is pulled from [Bootstrap CDN](http://www.bootstrapcdn.com/#fontawesome_tab).
 * Includes optional TinyMCE plugin with drop-down shortcode generator.
 * Ability to choose between minified or unminified CSS.